-Those who understand such inclosures will think I had very little contrivance, when I pitched upon a place very proper for all these (being a plain open piece of meadow land, or savannah, as our people call it in the western colonies), which had two or three little drills of fresh water in it, and at one end was very woody,-I say, they will smile at my forecast, when I shall tell them I began by inclosing this piece of ground in such a manner, that my hedge or pale must have been at least two miles about.
+Those who understand such enclosures will think I had very little contrivance when I pitched upon a place very proper for all these, which had two or three little drills of fresh water in it, and at one end was very woody.
+They will smile at my forecast when I shall tell them I began by enclosing this piece of ground in such a manner that my hedge or pale must have been at least two miles about.
 Nor was the madness of it so great as to the compass, for if it was ten miles about, I was like to have time enough to do it in; but I did not consider that my goats would be as wild in so much compass as if they had had the whole island, and I should have so much room to chase them in that I should never catch them.

-My hedge was begun and carried on, I believe, about fifty yards when this thought occurred to me; so I presently stopped short, and, for the beginning, I resolved to inclose a piece of about one hundred and fifty yards in length, and one hundred yards in breadth, which, as it would maintain as many as I should have in any reasonable time, so, as my stock increased, I could add more ground to my inclosure.
+My hedge was begun and carried on, I believe, about fifty yards, when this thought occurred to me; so I presently stopped short, and for the beginning I resolved to enclose a piece of about one hundred and fifty yards in length, and one hundred yards in breadth, which, as it would maintain as many as I should have in any reasonable time, so, as my stock increased, I could add more ground to my enclosure.

 This was acting with some prudence, and I went to work with courage.
-I was about three months hedging in the first piece; and, till I had done it, I tethered the three kids in the best part of it, and used them to feed as near me as possible, to make them familiar; and very often I would go and carry them some ears of barley, or a handful of rice, and feed them out of my hand; so that, after my inclosure was finished, and I let them loose, they would follow me up and down, bleating after me for a handful of corn.
+I was about three months hedging in the first piece; and till I had done it I tethered the three kids in the best part of it, and used them to feed as near me as possible, to make them familiar, and very often I would go and carry them some ears of barley and corn, or a handful of rice, and feed them out of my hand; so that, after my enclosure was finished, and I let them loose, they would follow me up and down, bleating after me for a handful of corn.

-This answered my end, and in about a year and a half I had a flock of about twelve goats, kids and all; and in two years more I had three-andforty, besides several that I took and killed for my food.
-After that, I inclosed five several pieces of ground to feed them in, with little pens to drive them into, to take them as I wanted, and gates out of one piece of ground into another.
+This answered my end, and in about a year and a half I had a flock of about twelve goats, kids and all; and in two years more I had three-and-forty, besides several that I took and killed for my food.
+After that I enclosed five several pieces of ground to feed them in, with little pens to drive them into to take them as I wanted, and gates out of one piece of ground into another.

-But this was not all; for now I not only had goats' flesh to feed on when I pleased, but milk too,-a thing which, indeed, in the beginning, I did not so much as think of, and which, when it came into my thoughts, was really an agreeable surprise, for now I set up my dairy, and had sometimes a gallon or two of milk in a day.
-And as Nature, who gives supplies of food to every creature, dictates even naturally how to make use of it, so I, that had never milked a cow, much less a goat, or seen butter or cheese made only when I was a boy, after a great many essays and miscarriages, made both butter and cheese at last, also salt (though I found it partly made to my hand by the heat of the sun upon some of the rocks of the sea), and never wanted it afterwards.
-How mercifully can our Creator treat His creatures, even in those conditions in which they seemed to be overwhelmed in destruction!
-How can He sweeten the bitterest providences, and give us cause to praise Him for dungeons and prisons!
-What a table was here spread for me in the wilderness, where I saw nothing at first but to perish for hunger.
+But this was not all; for now I not only had goats' flesh to feed on when I pleased, but milk too, a thing which, indeed, in the beginning, I did not so much as think of, and which, when it came into my thoughts, was really an agreeable surprise; for now I set up my dairy, and had sometimes a gallon or two of milk in a day.
+And as Nature, who gives supplies of food to every creature, dictates even naturally how to make use of it, so I that had never milked a cow, much less a goat, or seen butter or cheese made only when I was a boy, after a great many essays and miscarriages, made both butter and cheese at last, also salt (though I found it partly made to my hand by the heat of the sun upon some of the rocks of the sea), and I never wanted it afterwards.